victorjongsoon/isit207/README.md

 ## Author
 - LinkedIn - [Victor Jong](https://www.linkedin.com/in/victorjongsoon/)

-## Note
+## Important Note
-- Do credit if you are taking resources from here
+- Please do not use any code in this repo
 - Finalizing README...